charcoalphp/charcoal/packages/app/docs/components.md

 > It is recommended to keep a separate _config_ file for all of your different app modules.
 > Compartmentalized config sections are easier to maintain and understand.
 >
-> The [official boilerplate][gh-charcoal-boilerplate] provides a good example of a configuration setup.
+> The [official boilerplate][charcoal/boilerplate] provides a good example of a configuration setup.

 ### Base App Configuration